basilhussain/codeblocks-asxxxx-stm8-asm-lexer/README.md

 * Registers (A, X, Y, etc.)
 * Directives ('dot' keywords, e.g. ".area")

-Default highlighting colours are fairly abritrary - you will probably want to customise them.
+Default highlighting colours are fairly arbitrary - you will probably want to customise them.
 Colours can be customised in *Settings > Editor > Syntax highlighting*.

 By default, *.asm and *.s files are highlighted (although, several other highlighters also match *.asm, so you may need to select this one manually if C::B chooses the wrong one).
 Additional file extension masks can be specified in the settings window (as mentioned above).